foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/argonian-agent.md

 ***Moonshadow:*** *You are 25% harder to detect while sneaking, and you deal 25% more damage with sneak attacks and spells.*

 If you run into problems sneaking, the Shadow Stone is your best friend.
-It will help you stay hidden and boost your spellpower at the same time.
+It will help you stay hidden and boost your spell power at the same time.

 </details>